For ‘What does the Army/District etc information at the top of the Graves Registration Report mean?’ click here

 Gunner’s Farm Cemetery has an identifying report number of 1, showing that the example given in the Standing Orders was taken from an actual working example.
 Strand Cemetery is given the report no 38, which shows that in this case the report number was probably changed to ‘2’ in the example given in the Standing Orders to make the pattern of numbering clear.

-The above was written on the original version of the Graves Registration Report Form from 1916, which can be seen from the print date of 10/16 and the form version being W3372/1.
-Due to the continuing development both before and after WW1 the survival of this first version of the report is very rare, with this copy, completed in 1917, the only copy found to date.
+The above was written on the third surviving version of the Graves Registration Report Form from 1916, which can be seen from the print date of 10/16 and the form version being W3372/1 (indicating the first print run of this form back in the UK).
+Due to the continuing development both before and after WW1 the survival of this third version of the report is very rare, with this copy, completed in 1917, the only copy found to date.

-The reason for the form’s survival is that interestingly these ‘isolated graves’ were not concentrated into a larger cemetery as was both Army policy and I.W.G.C. policy once it had fully taken over management of WW1 related cemeteries and burials from the Army in 1921.
+The reason for the form’s survival is that these particular ‘isolated graves’ were not concentrated into a larger cemetery, the preferred practice of both the Army until its final departure from France/Belgium and I.W.G.C. policy once it had fully taken over management of WW1 related cemeteries and burials from the Army in 1921.
 This means that we have ‘Report No 1’ from 1917 as no other Commonwealth military burials were made and there was therefore no need to produce an updated report.

 The C.W.G.C. history of Doudelainville does not mention why these three graves were not concentrated after the end of the War and it appears from Jerrold’s history of the Royal Naval Division that between May to July 1916 the Division was in training around Abbeville away from the Western Front (Jerrold, Douglas (2009) The Royal Naval Division.
 Uckfield: Naval & Military Press: p.p.
 170-174).
 The men concerned were all part of the Royal Naval Division, a Division of sailors and marines formed to fight as soldiers and who fought besides the Army at locations from Gallipoli to the Western Front ( For a brief history of the deployment of the Royal Naval (63rd) Division during WW1 see http://www.longlongtrail.co.uk/army/order-of-battle-of-divisions/63rd-royal-naval-division/).
 Sub.Lieutenant Hancock, Able Seaman Fenton LZ/2509 and Able Seaman TZ/4823 Stephenson all died on the 2nd June 1916 as the result of an accident with a faulty Mill’s Bomb grenade.